Limehouse Basin: Amenities

 Facilities alongside the Basin include a Gordon Ramsay gastropub, a tai chi academy, a gym, a kayak hire, a fine arts bronze foundry and gallery, and a cosmetic dental practice.
 Immediately near is the historic pub The Grapes, an Italian restaurant, a hair studio and a dry cleaner.
 In Ropemaker's Fields (a small park immediately to the east) there is a children's playground and a tennis court.
 Limehouse DLR station is beside the northwestern corner of the Basin.
-St Anne's Limehouse (1730), a Grade-1 listed building by Nicholas Hawksmoor, is a familiar landmark.
+St Anne's Limehouse (1730), a Grade I listed building by Nicholas Hawksmoor, is a familiar landmark.

 The canals offer recreation for narrowboats and kayaks; their towpaths, for walkers and cyclists.
 A six-mile round trip is: up the Limehouse Cut to join the Lee Navigation, then west by Duckett's Canal to join the Regent's Canal, then south back to Limehouse Basin.

 Housing immediately alongside the Basin includes Goodhart Place, the apartment blocks Medland House, Berglen Court, Pinnacle 1 (awarded Best Apartment Building 2001), Marina Heights (four), Pinnacle 2, two terraced town houses and Victory Place.
 The Basin (excluding its buildings) is part of the Narrow Street Conservation Area.
 Canary Wharf is within walking distance; the scenic river route is across Narrow Street and using the bridge over Limekiln Dock.
 It can also be accessed by the 135 and D3 buses, or by the DLR.